 2019 Casita Freedom Deluxe – towable travel trailer

 You might recall that we bought our Casita at the beginning of the RV buying frenzy for $25,000.
-Well, that frenzy continued into 2021 and we sold it 16 months later for $29,900.
+Well, that frenzy continued into 2021, and we sold it 16 months later for $29,900.
 We had made a couple of upgrades, including our lithium battery.
 But we still made a few thousand dollars profit on this RV.
 Even after you factor in the taxes, registration fees, minor repairs, and insurance, we still made money on this RV.
-A very rare situation of appreciation in the RV space.
+This is a very rare situation of appreciation in the RV space.

-Context: these fiberglass campers are much simpler, well built RVs and tend to hold their value very well.
+Context: these fiberglass campers are simple, well-built RVs and tend to hold their value very well.
 And honestly, we actually didn’t use our Casita a whole lot as it was so small.
-We only went on a handful of shorter trips, compared to living and traveling full time (as we did in our Class A motorhomes) so the miles and overall usage were a LOT lower.
+We only went on a handful of shorter trips, compared to living and traveling full-time (as we did in our Class A motorhomes).
+So the miles and overall usage were a LOT lower.

 2017 Winnebago Navion – Class C diesel mini motorhome

-Having only bought this RV in spring of 2022, and buying it from a friend at a good price, we are pretty comfortable with depreciation costs on this RV for now.
-The RV market in general is definitely cooling off a bit, but Class B and small Class C RVs are the strongest segment for values right now.
+Having only bought this RV in the spring of 2022 and buying it from a friend at a good price, we are pretty comfortable with depreciation costs on this RV for now.
+The RV market, in general, is definitely cooling off, but Class B and small Class C RVs are the most robust segments for values right now.

-Doing comparison shopping, and getting a professional appraisal, we feel that we could currently still sell this RV for $92,000.
-But we also need to factor in the $3,043 in taxes and fees.
-Plus another $1,000 or so spent on upgrades NOT included in the repairs and maintenance section above.
+After doing comparison shopping and getting a professional appraisal, we feel that we could currently sell this RV for $92,000.
+But we must also factor in the $3,043 in taxes and fees.
+Plus, another $1,000 or so was spent on upgrades NOT included in the repairs and maintenance section above.

 Depreciation costs of RVing summary

-Since the big hit on our first RV, we’ve been able to keep our depreciation costs to manageable levels.
+Since the big hit on our first RV, we’ve been able to keep our depreciation costs at manageable levels.
 But a big part of that has been due to the timing (and luck) of the surge in RV prices over the last couple of years.
-As the market softens, RV depreciation is expected to return to more typical levels.
+As the market softens, RV depreciation will return to more typical levels.

-But when the time comes to sell the RV, the depreciation cost will raise its ugly head, especially when you consider the cost of financing.
-The numbers will be much worse if you decide to trade the RV in on another one, burying that loss into a new long term loan.
+But when the time comes to sell the RV, the depreciation cost will raise its ugly head, especially when considering the cost of financing.
+The numbers will be much worse if you decide to trade the RV in on another one, burying that loss into a new long-term loan.
 This is really just kicking the can down the road.

 Our advice is to buy an RV you can afford.
-If financing, take out a shorter term loan.
-And of course, do your research to make sure you are getting a good price.
-If you are living in your RV full time, it may make sense to spend a bit more, but be cautious.
+If financing, take out a shorter-term loan.
+And, of course, do your research to make sure you are getting a reasonable price.
+If you live in your RV full time, it may make sense to spend a bit more, but be cautious.

 Costs of RVing – Campgrounds

-One of the biggest expenses in RV life besides buying the RV, especially for full time RVing, is where you stay.
-In this section we will recap and summarize our camping related costs of RVing.
+One of the most significant expenses in RV life besides buying the RV, especially for full-time RVing, is where you stay.
+In this section, we will summarize our camping-related RVing costs.
 We have two related blog posts that dive into FAR more detail.
 See our total camping costs over our six years of full timing.
-And another that specifically dives into the costs, savings and an in-depth review of our Thousand Trails membership.
+And another that dives explicitly into the costs, savings, and an in-depth review of our Thousand Trails membership.

-Campground costs are extremely variable.
-We mix up our travels widely – from public campgrounds and private RV parks, to membership campgrounds, high end private resorts, boondocking, and more.
-Some nights we have paid over $180 (ouch!) and many nights we paid no nightly fee.
+Campground costs are highly variable.
+We mix up our travels widely – from public campgrounds and private RV parks to membership campgrounds, high-end private resorts, boondocking, and more.
+Some nights we have paid over $180 (ouch!), and many nights we paid no nightly fee.
 We like to pay more attention to our overall average.
 So the totals below will be a good gauge if you plan to have a similar style of travel.

 Camping costs for our full time RV life

-The grand total of our six (ish) years of camping costs for our full time RVing lifestyle was $34,145.
+The total of our six (ish) years of camping costs for our full-time RVing lifestyle was $34,145.
 This equates to $474 per month or $16.63 per night.
 With the average cost of a campground stay being $45 per night, our $16.63 number is pretty great.

-Remember, we also made good use of our campground memberships and boondocking to offset some of our higher priced stays.
+Remember, we also made good use of our campground memberships and boondocking to offset some of our higher-priced stays.
 But our focus was not exclusively on saving money.
-We know people who spend thousands of dollars per month, and others who spend less than $100 per month.
-So this RVing related cost can vary widely, depending on how you choose to do it.
+We know people who spend thousands of dollars per month and others who spend less than $100 monthly.
+So this RVing-related cost can vary widely, depending on how you choose to do it.

-Also keep in mind that we did full time RV travel from 2014 to 2020, and since then, campground prices have increased across the board.
-But that doesn’t impact our stays at Thousand Trails or boondocking.
+Also, remember that we did full-time RV travel from 2014 to 2020.
+Since then, campground prices have increased across the board.
+But that doesn’t impact our stays at Thousand Trails or when boondocking.